Local Development with the MongoDB Atlas CLI and Docker

 On your host computer, create a project directory.
 The name isn't important, but for this tutorial we'll use mongodbexample as the project directory.

-We're going to start by creating a Node.js application that communicates with MongoDB using the Node.js driver for MongoDB.
+We're going to start by creating a Node.js application that communicates with MongoDB using the .
 The application will be simple in terms of functionality.
 It will connect to MongoDB, create a database and collection, insert a document, and expose an API endpoint to show the document with an HTTP request.

 Within the project directory, create a new app directory for the Node.js application to live.
 Within the app directory, using a command line, execute the following: